-I want all 4.5M+ Oregonians to have an equal voice and be heard.
-I want to instill real change through the Oregon Ideas Portal that I set up as part of my campaign.
+I want all 4.5M+ Oregonians to have an equal voice.
 I want you to share your stories, your frustrations, and your needs with me.
 If you have an idea or a way that we can improve our state, I want you to be able to share it.
 Oregon is your home as much as it is mine.

 As governor, it is time to hold ourselves and others accountable.
 We must find new ways to deal with the rampant drug use and homelessness that is overtaking our state.